Density Altitude Calculator

 Density altitude is the calculated altitude based on the ICAO International Stand Atmosphere (ISA) model (ICAO stands for the International Civil Aviation Organization).
 At zero altitude, this model sets the air temperature to 15 °C (59 °F), air pressure to 1013.25 mb (29.921 inHg), relative humidity to 0%, and air density to 1.225 kg/m³ (0.076474 lb/ft³).

 In the model, as you go up in altitude, the air gets less dense, and the air pressure decreases.
-Therefore, you can relate altitude to air density.
+Therefore, you can relate altitude to air density (how does altitude affect temperature?).
 Of course, the real world will hardly ever have the same atmospheric conditions as the standard model.
 This means there will most probably be a difference between your density altitude and the air's real density around the plane.

 Traditionally, a pilot would keep a density altitude chart in the cockpit of their plane to look up the density altitude.
 Here is an example of one:

 You use this chart in the following manner:

 - Lookup a weather report from the nearest weather station to get the latest altimeter setting.

 - Read off the corresponding pressure altitude conversion factor from the list of numbers to the right of the graph.
 Add the elevation of the weather station to this conversion factor.

 - Find the current air temperature on the x-axis of the graph and travel upwards until you get to the value of pressure altitude (conversion factor plus station elevation), using the lines labelled with pressure altitude.

 - Read across to the y-axis to find the density altitude.

 Of course, it might be a lot simpler to use our air density altitude calculator instead (though having a paper chart as a backup is also a good idea when in flight).
 We also plot a graph of the pressure altitude line you are currently on, just like you see in the chart.